Roswell Park Campus to Glow with Hope Friday, Dec. 6

-BUFFALO, NY — Roswell Park Cancer Institute’s (RPCI’s) annual Tree of Hope lighting ceremony will be held on Friday, Dec.
-6 from 4:30 to 6:30 p.m. in Kaminski Park and Gardens on the RPCI campus.
+BUFFALO, NY — Roswell Park Comprehensive Cancer Center’s (Roswell Park’s) annual Tree of Hope lighting ceremony will be held on Friday, Dec.
+6 from 4:30 to 6:30 p.m. in Kaminski Park and Gardens on the Roswell Park campus.
 This free, family-friendly event, to be held in honor of all who are touched by cancer, will feature holiday festivities such as ice sculpting, visits with Santa and Mrs. Claus and the annual gingerbread house raffle.

 Guests can expect all the joys of the holiday season at this outdoor event, which is co-sponsored by WIVB News Channel 4 and West Herr Automotive.
 The festivities will culminate with the lighting of the Tree of Hope by a cancer survivor from Carly’s Club for Kids & Cancer Research in WNY.